PolySync/oscc/CONTRIBUTING.md

       1. If used, check validity of allocation

 5. Avoid assembly language usage.
-   - If used:
-     - Document all usage
-     - Encapsulate and isolate usage
+   1. If used, then document, encapsulate and isolate all usage

 6. No “commented out” code
    1. C Style: `/- ... */`